Title IX: Learn more about Title IX at Springfield College

 A. Retaliation refers to acts or attempts to seek retribution against a complainant, respondent, witness, or any individual or groups of individuals involved in or after participation in the investigation and/or resolution of an allegation of gender-based misconduct.
 Retaliation can be committed by any individual or group of individuals, not just by a respondent or complainant.
 Retaliation can take many forms, including continued abuse or violence, and other forms of harassment or defamation.
 Retaliation is prohibited at Springfield College.

-The following is not considered retaliation: talking to a confidential resource, seeking help from an adviser, requesting accommodations, or discussing your experience privately with close friends.
+The following is not considered retaliation: talking to a confidential resource, seeking help from an advisor, requesting accommodations, or discussing your experience privately with close friends.
 The College’s retaliation policy applies to respondents, complainants, witnesses, and third parties.

 Q. What do I do if I see or experience retaliation?